san-kumar/lambdaphp/README.md

 # LambdaPHP v0.01

-Quick and Dirty PHP website hosting using Aws Lambda (i.e. pay by requests instead of paying a fixed monthly hosting fees).
+Quick and Dirty PHP website hosting (with PHP support) using Aws Lambda (i.e. pay by requests instead of paying a fixed monthly hosting fees).

 Remember the good old days when you used to FTP your PHP files, static HTML files, css files to a server - now you can do that using AWS Lambda!